ScottHilton/SpheroMaze/README.md

    python3 main_maze.py

 5. At the start of the program two windows should show up:
-   a.
-A terminal with program operating information (this is where errors and program messages will appear).
+   1. A terminal with program operating information (this is where errors and program messages will appear).
-   b.
-A GUI used to run the program.
+   2. A GUI used to run the program.
-{{:public:gui.png?200|}}

 6. Click on the live feed button under the Tests Section of the GUI (3rd Row down).
 Using the live image of the maze, adjust the camera mount (or maze board) until the maze board is fairly centered and square with the window of the image.
 All the edges of the maze should be visible.